 CTSA: quarterly instalments: special cases

-- its profits for the accounting period do not exceed £10 million,
+- both its profits for the accounting period do not exceed £10 million, and

 - it was not large in the twelve months preceding the accounting period (except because of the operation of this exemption).

 One effect of this is that growing companies are not quarterly instalment payment cases for the first accounting period in which they are ‘large’, unless the growth is very substantial.

 ‘Profits’ means the same as it does in CTM92520.
 The £10 million limit is reduced:

 - for accounting periods of less than twelve months proportionately, and

 - for accounting periods ending before 1 April 2015 by the number of associated companies including the reference company, or

 for accounting periods ending on or after 1 April 2015 by the number of related 51 per cent group companies including the reference company.

 Associated companies/related 51 per cent group companies for this purpose count: